Skip to main contentScroll Top

 View of the Cloud Walk from below.

-This greenhouse recreates a mountain climate and ecosystem over an area of almost one hectare.
-And for that, what could be better than “simulating” a mountain physically!
-Indeed, when you enter the greenhouse, you are greeted by this giant mound covered with plants and vegetation that normally only grow at 2000 m.
+This greenhouse recreates a mountain climate and ecosystem across an area of nearly one hectare.
+And what better way to do this than to physically "simulate" a mountain!
+Indeed, upon entering the greenhouse, you are greeted by this giant mound covered with plants and vegetation that normally only grow at altitudes of 2000 meters.

-From its summit, culminating at 35 meters, falls the highest indoor waterfall in the world (which falls 30 m).
+From its summit, reaching a height of 35 meters, plunges the world's highest indoor waterfall (a drop of 30 meters).
 That sets the scene.
-Even if all this is artificial, it is still quite eye-catching.
-Just being surrounded by this coolness is nice when it's outside typically hot all year round (the indoor temperature is maintained between 23°C and 25°C).
+Even though it's all artificial, it's still a breathtaking sight.
+Simply being surrounded by this coolness is a welcome relief when it's typically hot outside all year round (the indoor temperature is maintained between 23°C and 25°C).

 If you take your time, you can easily spend 45 minutes or even an hour there.

-There are also packages including the new attraction called Floral Fantasy allowing discounts of up to 15% if you plan to see one Max.
+There are also packages including the new attraction called Floral Fantasy, offering discounts of up to 15% if you plan to see as much as possible.

 More info here (English)